paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-016-federal-deposit-insurance-corporation.md

 **(d) Separation of banking and nonbanking activities**

-(1) **Regulations required** — The regulations prescribed pursuant to subsection (a) of this section shall include such provisions as the Federal banking agencies consider appropriate to ensure that the routine acceptance of deposits is kept, to the extent practicable, physically segregated from insurance product activity.
+(1) **Regulations required** — The regulations prescribed pursuant to subsection (a) shall include such provisions as the Federal banking agencies consider appropriate to ensure that the routine acceptance of deposits is kept, to the extent practicable, physically segregated from insurance product activity.

 (2) **Requirements** — Regulations prescribed pursuant to paragraph (1) shall include the following requirements: